-In your story are there times where someone has been taken from you?
+In your story, is there someone that has been taken away from you?
 Maybe your partner left, or someone you were close to passed unexpectedly?

 These are sensitive periods in life, that internally speak meaning.
 They are swift kicks of reality that change is inevitable.
 They are reminders that we can’t control others.